danielgraviet/startup/notes.md

 - Login Feature
     - users are shown a random cat fact, or funny cat gif.
 - Real-Time Messaging
-    - you can chat with others
+    - you can chat with others in real time using WebSocket Technology
+    - "Cat Typing..." indicator shows that someone is typing
+- Special reactions
+    - "paw-up" or "paw-down" emojis.
+- Authentication
+    - regiser users and login with a special cat avatar.
+    - store data in a private database.
+- Fun Easter Eggs
+    - Typing "meow" triggers a special animation.
+- Dynamic view
+    - Using react, there is a login form, chat window, and online user list.
+- Cat API
+    - shows random at images and facts for user retention.
+- Community Building
+    - This is desinged to create an enjoyable space that people that like cats can connect.
+- Data Insights
+    - tracks most liked messages to follow current trends in the community.

 ## Description of Technology
 CatNip Messaging Website
 - HTML - Two main pages
     - Login Page
     - Messagin Page
     - Hyperlink to reset password.
 - CSS
     - incorporate cat themes throughout
     - Buttons that “purr” (vibrate) on hover.
     - Cursor is a paw icon.
     - Cat inspired colors, warm tones, furr colors.
 - JavaScript
     - On login, show a random cat fact, or cat gif.
 Use The Cat API.
     - Easter egg, when users type meow like a surprise animation.
     - Users can react to messages with paw-up/paw-down
 - React
     - different views like login form, chat window, and online user list.
     - Web Service
     - use The Cat API to get cat images, and random facts.
 Message API will add messages to the database and then show them to different users.
 - Authentication
     - register and login users, store their information in a database.
 Have to login to start chatting.
 - Database data
     - Safely stores the user login information like cat avatar, username, password etc.
     - Track reactions to most “paw-up” message and “paw-down”
 - WebSocket data
     - Show real-time communication.
     - Users react with the paw-up/paw-down, real time typing like “Cat Typing…”

 ## Rough Sketch